DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 Most schools in England need you to have [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts) to teach.

-Most teacher training courses will award QTS, but some will just award a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce), and some will award both.

 Without QTS, you will not eligible for a scholarship or bursary to help you train.
 You also may not be fully qualified to teach in your chosen school and will not receive the same pay and support when you start teaching.

+Most teacher training courses will award QTS, but some will just award a [postgraduate certificate in education (PGCE)](/train-to-be-a-teacher/what-is-a-pgce), and some will award both.

 ## If the course is fee-funded or salaried

 ### Fee-funded teacher training

-Most teacher training courses are fee-funded – this means you have to pay tuition fees and will not earn a salary while you train.
+Most teacher training courses are fee-funded.
+This means you have to pay tuition fees and will not earn a salary while you train.

 There are ways to fund your training, for example, through tuition fee and maintenance loans.
 You may also be eligible for a bursary or scholarship.